BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

 It carries the voting result from the innermost application layer - the Domain
 - to the outermost API adapter layer.

-Writing tests for a domain model is straightforward since ``VotingUser.vote_for_article(...)`` is a pure function - its return value is determined only by the input values.
+Writing tests for a domain model is straightforward since ``VotingUser.vote_for_article(...)`` return value is determined only by the ``VotingUser`` instance state and the method input values.
-Giving meaningful names to fixtures' values, easily turns them into simple scenarios.
-For example
+With meaningful fixtures names, tests turn into simple scenarios, for example
 [`source <https://github.com/BasicWolf/hexagonal-architecture-django/blob/blog/tests/test_myapp/application/domain/model/test_voting_user.py#L16>`__]:

 .. code-block:: python